Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/03_LUMI_access.md

 -   When using `lumio-conf`, you'll get:
     -   `lumi-o` as the end point for buckets and object that should be private, i.e., not publicly accessible via the web interface, and
-    -   'lumi-pub' for buckets and objects that should be publicly accessible.
+    -   `lumi-pub` for buckets and objects that should be publicly accessible.
 It does appear to be possible to have both types in a single bucket though.
 -   When using the web generator you get specific end points for each project, so it is possible to access data from multiple projects simultaneously from a single configuration file: